 - Peel the garlic and ginger and roughly chop the ginger.

-- Remove the tips from the chilli peppers.
+- Remove the stems from the chilli peppers.

 - Blend the roughly chopped onion, garlic, ginger and chilli peppers to form a paste.

-- Add half of the ghee to a 30cm or 12" skillet or pan with a lid over a medium heat and add in onion puree.
+- Add the ghee to a 30cm or 12" skillet or pan with a lid over a medium heat and add in onion wedges.